 FSS acknowledged there was no microbiological link found between Dunsyre Blue and the outbreak of illness.

-Risk management is defined as the continuing process to identify, analyse, evaluate and treat loss exposures.
 It’s essential to monitor risk control and financial resources to mitigate the potential adverse effects of loss.
-Loss can result from a number of factors such as the financial risk from liability judgements and claims, operational risks from strikes and fire, flood and damage as well as strategic risks of reputation loss and such like.
+Financial loss can result from several factors such as the financial risk from liability judgements and claims, operational risks from strikes and fire, flood and damage as well as strategic risks of reputation loss and such like.

 The more predictable an event, the less risk is involved, therefore it’s imperative that all businesses, no matter what sector they operate in, undertake a full risk management review and put in place the necessary insurances to protect against the cost of risk.